đź’°

 • Battery doesn’t charge or reports incorrect levels

-• Mac runs hot even with minimal use
+• Device runs hot even with minimal use

 • Display backlight is erratic